 It is repeated cruel behaviour used to intimidate, embarrass and harass over any telephone or Internet connection.
 It can be anything from name calling to uploading embarrassing photos, passing information or photos of you or your family, or interfering with your content in anyway online without your consent and in such a way to harass.

-How To deal with Cyber Bullying:
+Steps To deal with Cyber Bullying:

 - Keep evidence of the bullying by copying the content and saving it before it can be deleted.
 If on a computer take a screen shot by clicking the Prt Sc SudRq Key (usually top right 3rd key from right on any Windows Computer).
 Or on Macintosh Command-Shift-4, then select an area: Take a screenshot of an area and save it as a file on the desktop.
 Use a camera if unable to screen shot.

 - Report the cyber bullying to a trusted adult or person of authority.
+Report to School principle or authority in writing, and keep a copy.

 - If its illegal (identity theft, death threats, stalking, harassment) report it to your local police.

-How To Report: Contact the Australian Governments eSafety website https://www.esafety.gov.au and go through the step by step instructions to report cyber bullying or to request help to have material removed from an online platform.
+Contact the Australian Governments eSafety website https://www.esafety.gov.au and go through the step by step instructions to report cyber bullying or to request help to have material removed from an online platform.
 Complaint Form Here:

 The Australian Governments eSafety website has an extensive list of social media and online platforms with links to help and reporting https://www.esafety.gov.au/complaints-and-reporting/cyberbullying-complaints/social-media-services-safety-centres